-- (3) After hearing the opinion of the Labor Policy Council, the Minister of Health, Labour and Welfare may establish limits by Ordinance of the Ministry of Health, Labour and Welfare concerning the number of working days in the applicable period, the daily and weekly working hours in the applicable period, and the number of consecutive days within the applicable period (excluding the period set as the specified period by the written agreement stipulated in paragraph (1)) and the period set as the specified period by the written agreement stipulated in said paragraph on which the Employer may have Workers work. - (4) The provisions of paragraph (2) of Article 32-2shall apply mutatis mutandis to an agreement under paragraph (1). - Article 32-4-2 In the event that, pursuant to the provisions of the preceding Article, an Employer has a Worker work during the applicable period for a period shorter than said applicable period, and the average weekly hours the Employer has the Worker work exceeds 40 hours, the Employer shall pay Premium Wages for the working hours that exceed 40 hours (excluding working hours that have been extended or working hours on days off pursuant to the provisions of Article 33 or paragraph (1) of Article 36) as provided for in Article 37. - Article 32-5 (1) With respect to Workers employed in a Business which is specified by Ordinance of the Ministry of Health, Labour and Welfare as having an amount of daily business which is often subject to wide fluctuations, and given this forecast it would be difficult to fix daily working hours by rules of employment or the equivalent thereto, and of which the number of regular employees is under the number specified by Ordinance of the Ministry of the Health, Labour and Welfare, the Employer may, regardless of the provisions of paragraph (2) of Article 32, have Workers work for up to ten hours per day, if there is a written agreement either with a labor union organized by a majority of the Workers at the workplace (in cases where such labor union exists) or with a person representing a majority of the Workers (in cases where such union does not exist). - (2) In the event that an Employer has a Worker work pursuant to the provisions of the preceding paragraph, the Employer shall notify the Worker in advance of the working hours for each day of each working week in accordance with Ordinance of the Ministry of Health, Labour and Welfare. - (3) The provisions of paragraph (2) of Article 32-2 shall apply mutatis mutandis to an agreement under paragraph (1) of this Article.
+- (3) After hearing the opinions of the Labor Policy Council, the Minister of Health, Labour and Welfare may establish limits by Ordinance of the Ministry of Health, Labour and Welfare concerning the number of working days in the applicable period, the daily and weekly working hours in the applicable period, and the number of consecutive days within the applicable period (excluding the period set as the specified period by the written agreement stipulated in paragraph (1)) and the period set as the specified period by the written agreement stipulated in the said paragraph on which the employer may have workers work. - (4) The provisions of paragraph (2) of Article 32-2 shall apply mutatis mutandis to an agreement under paragraph (1). - Article 32-4-2 In the event that, pursuant to the provisions of the preceding Article, an employer has a worker work during the applicable period for a period shorter than the said applicable period, and the average weekly hours the employer has the worker work exceeds 40 hours, the employer shall pay increased wages for the working hours that exceed 40 hours (excluding working hours that have been extended or working hours on days off pursuant to the provisions of Article 33 or paragraph (1) of Article 36) as provided for in Article 37. - Article 32-5 (1) With respect to workers employed in enterprises of which business categories are specified by Ordinance of the Ministry of Health, Labour and Welfare as having an amount of daily business which is often subject to wide fluctuations and given this forecast it would be difficult to fix daily working hours by rules of employment or the equivalent, and of which the number of regular employees is under the number specified by Ordinance of the Ministry of the Health, Labour and Welfare, the employer may, regardless of the provisions of paragraph (2) of Article 32, have workers work for up to ten hours per day, if there is a written agreement either with a labor union organized by a majority of the workers at the workplace (in the case that such labor union is organized) or with a person representing a majority of the workers (in the case that such labor union is not organized). - (2) In the event that an employer has a worker work pursuant to the provisions of the preceding paragraph, the employer shall notify the worker in advance of the working hours for each day of the work week in accordance with Ordinance of the Ministry of Health, Labour and Welfare.

+(3) The provisions of paragraph (2) of Article 32-2 shall apply mutatis mutandis to an agreement under paragraph (1) of this Article.

-(Overtime Work in Cases of Extraordinary Need Due to Disasters, etc.)
+(Overtime Work, etc., in the Case of an Extraordinary Need Due to Disasters, etc.)